liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. bill is the chairman of the executive committee
 1. a bottle of perfume
 1. the job is at last nearing completion
-1. the younger children often show great enghusiasm for computer games
 1. skilled manual workers are high in demand
 1. my presence on this stage is pretty unlikely
 1. let me express the deep gratitude for the privilige of addressing the convention